-Over time, technology has come to play a key role in field service delivery.
-The changing needs of markets and customers has evolved the erstwhile field service management into a highly automated digital system, enhanced by IT applications.
-The systems have shown increased understanding of challenges that field service organisations are now facing in the post-pandemic scenario.
+Over time, technology has come to play a key role in field service management.
+The changing needs of markets and customers have evolved the erstwhile field service management into a highly automated digital system, enhanced by IT applications.
+The systems have shown increased understanding of challenges that field service organizations are now facing in the post-pandemic scenario.

-Face to face dealing has long been the accepted way by businesses everywhere, but the new normal forced in 2020 has altered the rules of engagement radically.
-As recovery from the Covid-19 calamity gets on, we see a more digitization for engagement of customers, with bare minimum of physical interaction.
-Today’s pandemic centric environment has made organisations to rethink of what field service means in this context.
+Face-to-face dealing has long been the accepted way by businesses everywhere, but the new normal forced in 2020 has altered the rules of engagement radically.
+As recovery from the Covid-19 calamity gets on, we see more digitization for engagement of customers, with the bare minimum of physical interaction.
+Today’s pandemic-centric environment has made organizations rethink what field service means in this context.
 But they all agree the show must go on.
-There are mission-critical staff in many industries, such as communications or utilities, that must continue to support various infrastructure maintained by different industries and organisations.
+There is mission-critical staff in many industries, such as communications or utilities, that must continue to support various infrastructures maintained by different industries and organizations.

 Get ready for Field Service in the New Normal

-Some challenges ever present is data in different systems not consolidated to get a view of the history of an asset and information about the customer involved.
-Safety is another issue to be considered for staff and customers alike; to continue mission critical maintenance even in uncertain situations.
-We take every precaution possible to mitigate any potential risk, but still operate effectively.
-Companies must prepare for a remote operating environment to minimise person to person interaction.
+Some challenges ever-present is data in different systems not consolidated to get a view of the history of an asset and information about the customer involved.
+Safety is another issue to be considered for staff and customers alike; to continue mission-critical maintenance even in uncertain situations.
+We take every precaution possible to mitigate any potential risk but still operate effectively.
+Companies must prepare for a remote operating environment to minimize person-to-person interaction.

-To handle the challenges and of backlogs amassed during Lockdown.
+To handle the challenges and backlogs amassed during Lockdown.

-- Besides finding ways to work quickly and safely, the challenge is the build-up of backlogs during lockdown, that has to be cleared to move ahead.
+- Besides finding ways to work quickly and safely, the challenge is the build-up of backlogs during the lockdown, that have to be cleared to move ahead.

 - The field force management software platform can have processes automated as much as possible and let service executives attend only exceptional cases.